 17. Two Truths and a Lie

 No matter how big your team is, they can get to know each other better with the Two Truths, One Lie game.
 The game is quite simple – each person makes three statements about themselves.
 One of these statements is a lie.
-Everyone else tries to guess whether each statement is a truth or a lie.
+Everyone else tries to guess whether each statement is true or a lie.

 18. Random Acts of Kindness